What is an Au Pair?

 A nanny is an experienced and or qualified childcare provider and can range in age from school leaver through to retirement.

 An Au Pair is a young person aged between 18 and 30 years old without dependants, who does not necessarily have any childcare experience or qualifications.

 A nanny is a waged worker who is entitled to at least the minimum wage and employee benefits such as annual leave and statutory sick pay.
 A Nanny is also expected to pay tax and national insurance contributions.

 An Au Pair travels to the UK to live with a host family, to experience a new culture and to learn a foreign language.
-In exchange for board, lodging and the opportunity to attend a local language school, the Au Pair will provide childcare and domestic help.
-An Au Pair is given ‘pocket money’ and is usually not classed as an employee and as such, is not entitled to the standard employee benefits nor subject to the normal tax and national insurance contributions.
+In exchange for board, lodging, meals and the opportunity to attend a local language school, the Au Pair will provide childcare and light domestic help.
+An Au Pair is given ‘pocket money’ and is not usually classed as an employee and as such, is not entitled to the standard employee benefits nor subject to the normal tax and national insurance contributions.

 Au Pair checklist:

 ✔ An Au Pair should be a foreign national or EU citizen living with a host family in the UK.
-They may require an applicable student or Youth Mobility Visa.
+They may require an applicable Visa.

 ✔ You have provided your Au Pair with a written letter of invitation detailing the conditions of their stay, including pocket money to be given, board and lodging provided free of charge (a private bedroom is to be offered), time off for studying and personal use, and details of the hours to be worked and the duties to be performed.

 ✔ The Au Pair is to be given the opportunity to learn about British culture and in return, will share her own culture with the host family.
 The opportunity to attend a local language college is also a requirement.